segmentio/profile-api-lambda-proxy-sample/README.md

 # Additional Notes

-1. DO NOT USE THIS IN PRODUCTION
+1. DO NOT USE THIS IN PRODUCTION AS-IS
 2. This only supports 3 endpoints of the Segment Profile API but the same pattern can be applied to all endpoints.
 See the full reference guide [here](https://segment.com/docs/personas/profile-api/).
 3. If you want to port this to another serverless provider, edit `src\serverless.yml` according to their [docs](https://www.serverless.com/framework/docs/providers/).